KirlosYousef/KirlosYousef/README.md

 <a href="https://www.kirlosyousef.com"><img align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif"
                                                   width="35%"/></a>

 - Quality-oriented recent college graduate with a Bachelor of Science (B.S.) in Computer Science (3.42 GPA), the university chose me to be a teaching assistant.
 I developed several iOS projects using Swift and published an app on the AppStore.
 I have very good knowledge with a lot of different technologies, and an excellent problem solving skills.
 I am always eager to learn more whenever it is related to CS.
-Frequently praised as detail-oriented by my peers, I can be relied upon to help your company achieve its goals.
+Frequently praised as detail-oriented by my peers.

 - 🧑‍💻 Project to be proud of: [RaceMe!-iOS App](https://github.com/KirlosYousef/RaceMe-IOS)